Route 91 Harvest

 Main stage and artificial grass spectator area of Route 91 in September 2017, partially obscured by Luxor hotel block.
 Photograph taken from a helicopter during final preparations for the 2017 event.

 Route 91 Harvest was a country music festival in the United States that was held annually in Paradise, Nevada, from 2014 to 2017 in the Las Vegas Village, a 15 acre lot on Las Vegas Boulevard (former U.S. Route 91), directly across from the Luxor Las Vegas hotel and casino and diagonally across from the Mandalay Bay resort and casino.
 The festival's promoters were Live Nation Entertainment and MGM Resorts International.

-No festival has been held since 2017, following a deadly mass shooting in which a gunman shot and killed 60 people and injured hundreds more from a window on the 32nd floor of the adjacent Mandalay Bay hotel.
+No festival has been held since 2017, following a deadly mass shooting in which Stephen Paddock shot and killed 60 festivalgoers and injured hundreds more from a window on the 32nd floor of the adjacent Mandalay Bay hotel.
 So far, no announcement has been made about the event being revived.